 - Spot It

 - Things that don’t belong game—Name three items.
 Other players guess which one doesn’t belong.
-For example, if you name chair, couch, and ceiling, ceiling would not belong because you sit on a chair and couch.
+For example, if you name a chair, couch, and ceiling, the ceiling would not belong because you sit on a chair and couch.

 - Tinker Toys